Learn how to budget in your 20s

 If you have been racking up credit card bills or have taken up personal loans with Balance-To-Income ratio more than 12 times, consider consolidating these debts into a single loan plan by taking up a Debt Consolidation Plan (DCP).

 A DCP helps to consolidate outstanding loans/balances you currently have with different financial institutions into one loan plan which typically charges an effective interest rate (EIR) of 8.22% each year.
 You can apply for a DCP with just one bank and you can concentrate on paying off just one loan.

 Always have a contingency plan

 If you are diligent with your savings, you may already have a comfortable sum to pursue your life goals, such as taking a sabbatical or buying your first car.
 But what if the unexpected happens, like a medical emergency or an unforeseen lump-sum expense?

 Make sure you have sufficient money set aside for rainy days.
+It is recommended to have at least 3-6 months of emergency cash savings.
 You might not be able to predict when you need it, but having money on hand ensures that you can handle any contingencies.

 At the end of the day, treat yourself

 Budgeting sounds boring and restrictive, doesn’t it?
 You may feel deprived of the freedom to spend as and when you like.
 But let’s not take the fun out of living.
 Even with all that budgeting going on, you can put aside small amounts of money for occasional treats or save towards a bigger reward like a dream holiday.
 When you know you have budgeted for the splurge, you will feel less guilty about putting your planning on hold for the occasional indulgences.

 Have more money-related questions?

 Book an appointment for a private one-on-one session with our Wealth Planning Manager to have your financial queries addressed.
 In the meantime, stay tuned for the next article to find out more about how you can be a master of personal finance.